apache/pinot/docs/contribution_guidelines.rst

 #.
 You verify the correctness of your contribution.
 This serves as proof to you as well as the reviewers.

 #.
 You future proof your contributions against code refactors or other changes.
-While this may not always be possible (see :ref:`testing-guidelines`), its a good goal to aim for.
+While this may not always be possible (see :ref:`testing_guidelines`), its a good goal to aim for.

 Identify a list of tests for the changes you have made.
 Depending on the scope of changes, you may need one or more of the following tests: